Here's the deal: use this app at your own risk. I'm not a lawyer, but here's what you should know:

 What I Collect

-- Your collection data comes straight from Discogs API and gets cached in your browser to keep things snappy.
+Your collection data, including release notes, comes from the Discogs API and is cached in your browser to keep things snappy.

 What I Do With It

-- Collection data runs through your browser and hits Discogs API directly.
+Collection data runs through your browser and hits my API routes, which proxy Discogs.
 Your crates get saved to my Postgres database so they don't disappear when you close the tab.

 Cookies & Storage

-- Local storage holds your preferences (theme, view settings, filters).
+Local storage holds your preferences (theme, view settings, filters, and similar UI state).
 Just quality-of-life stuff.

 Third-Party Stuff